MahApps/MahApps.Metro/_includes/gettingstarted.md

 ###Advanced
 ####Roll your own Window
 The roll your own approach is very relevant, depending on what style of app you're going for.
 A good example is [code52's MarkPad](http://code52.org/DownmarkerWPF/), where we needed the flexibility of rolling our own window while still using MahApps.Metro as an underlying visual framework.
-The key elements used were the `WindowsCommand` (discussed above), and `BorderlessWindowBehavior`.
+The key elements used were the `WindowCommands` (discussed [above](#windowcommands)), and `BorderlessWindowBehavior`.

 #####BorderlessWindowBehavior
 Add some namespace references to the opening `Window` tag: